chungg/chungg.github.io/_posts/2021-04-16-sso-bastion.markdown

 The script below is based on a specific deployment architecture as well as a cluster and task naming taxonomy.
 It has the deployments separated into three environments/accounts: test, staging and production.
-Additionally, the application has a worker and web tasks and lastly, that there is a blue/green version of each task.
+Additionally, the application has a worker and web tasks and lastly, there is a blue/green version of each task.
 Depending on your deployment, you will need to modify accordingly.